DataDog/documentation/content/getting_started/from_the_query_to_the_graph.md

 Our backend selects all data corresponding to the time-period of your graph.

-However, before combining all data from the different sources (step 3), datadog needs to proceed to time-aggregation.
+However, before combining all data from the different sources (step 3), Datadog needs to proceed to time-aggregation.

 ### Why?